 Yes - just define a separate conversion event for each in the Events page.

-Yes - if you have conversion events defined in your account, you can pull their stats through the Singular Reporting API.
+Event data is also available through the Singular Reporting API.
 Use the Conversion Metrics endpoint to retrieve a list of all the conversion events defined in your account.
 Then, run a report through the Create Async Report endpoint including one or more of those events.

 Note: Conversion events are never tracked by cohort and you do not need to pick a cohort period for them (see What are cohort metrics and cohort periods?).
 They are always tracked for the actual date.

 You can also view conversion event stats through the Singular Reporting API.
 Use the Conversion Metrics endpoint to retrieve a list of all the conversion events defined in your account.
-Then, run a report through the Create Async Report endpoint including one or more of those events.
+Then, run a report through the Create Async Report endpoint, including one or more of those events.